Disney vs. Universal: A Complete Comparison of Both Parks

 Disney is notoriously known for incredibly long wait times for its headliner attractions.

-The previous system of allowing guests to choose 3 rides of which to skip the regular line (know as FastPass), has been gone since the beginning of the pandemic, and will not return.
+The previous system of allowing guests to choose 3 rides of which to skip the regular line (known as FastPass), has been gone since the beginning of the pandemic, and will not return.

 Instead, FastPass has been replaced by Disney Genie+ and Lightning Lane Passes.